naiquire/cs-nea/README.md

 * Libraries: SignalR, Windows Forms

 ## Installation Guide
 I do not intend on releasing this project as a full application, so installation requires building from source.
 The client application must be run on Windows since it uses Windows Forms.
-The server application is guaranteed to work on Windows and Arch Linux - other Linux distributions and MacOS are likely to work but are untested.
+The server application is guaranteed to work on Windows and Linux - other operating systems are likely to work but are untested.

 ### Prerequisites
 * [dotnet 8.0](https://dotnet.microsoft.com/download/dotnet/8.0)